Bradfield/algos/book/analysis/introduction.md

 There are a couple of things to notice about this output:

-First, the run times we're seeing for `arithmetic_sum` are much shorter than for `sum_of_n`.
-Second, the run times are consistent and don't seem to be dependent on the value of `n`.
+First, the run times we’re seeing for `arithmetic_sum` are much shorter than what we saw for `sum_of_n`.
+Second, the run times are consistent and don’t seem to be dependent on the value of `n`.
+These times _prove_ that `arithmetic_sum` is faster than `sum_of_n`, right?
+Not exactly.

-Intuitively, we can see that the iterative program seems to be doing more work;
-some program steps are being repeated, so the program takes longer.
-Also, the iterative program takes more time to finish if we increase the value of `n`.
-But these conclusions can be misleading.

-If we ran the same function on a different computer or used a different programming language, we would likely get different results.
+If we ran the same functions on a different computer or used a different programming language, we would likely get different results.
 It could take much longer to perform `arithmetic_sum` if the computer were older.

-The benchmark technique computes the _actual_ time to execute, but this isn't really a useful measurement; this “time” is dependent on a list of sources, including the programming language, compiler, OS, machine, and time of day.
+The benchmark technique computes the _actual_ time to execute, but this isn’t really a useful measurement; this “time” depends on several sources, including the programming language used, compiler, OS, machine, and time of day.

 We need a more abstract way to characterize these algorithms with respect to their execution times, one that is independent of the program or computer